Submission Guidelines

 Creating the project metadata

-To help the research community to use your dataset, we require a detailed description.
-You should provide detailed information on your project and how it can be used.
+To help the research community use your dataset, we require a detailed description.
+You should provide information on your project and how it can be used.
 Please include at least a title, abstract, and content description when uploading the files.
 Further details are provided below.

 • Title: Your title should be no longer than 200 characters.
 Do not include acronyms and abbreviations, and where possible avoid leading with "The".
 Only letters, numbers, spaces, underscores, and hyphens are allowed.